Landlords responsibilities in the UK – Introduction

 Once a tenancy is underway, landlords must turn their attention to maintenance and repairs.
 Even though someone else occupies the property, these very much continue to fall on the owner’s shoulders.
 A failure to accommodate repairs, etc. promptly could again see landlords on the wrong side of the law for failing to provide an inhabitable and safe rental environment.

-Since the fitness for human habitation act of last year, especially, landlords must ensure structural repairs, as well as taking care of external and internal issues including damp, ventilation, and water supply.
+Since the fitness for human habitation act a few years ago landlords must ensure structural repairs, as well as taking care of external and internal issues including damp, ventilation, and water supply.
 Failure to account for these problems or respond after tenant notification of their presence could lead to an unsatisfactory inspection by governing body ‘the Housing Health Safety Rating System’ (HHSRS), who could then pursue persecution if they were unsatisfied with their findings.

 Do note, however, that landlords cannot access a rental property whenever they desire after tenants report these issues.
 Instead, reasonable notice of at least 24-hours must be provided, and a time must be arranged that suits tenants.
 Landlords must also ensure that tenants will either be present or are happy for attendance in their absence.
 Otherwise, attempting to pursue repairs alone could lead to hot legal water of an entirely different kind.